 Loss of cremasteric reflex (reflex involved in controlling testicular movement into the pelvic cavity, which is normally elicited by cold, touch, emotional excitement, or exercise)

-The symptoms of a testicular torsion may resemble other conditions or medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of a testicular torsion may look like other conditions or medical problems.
+Always consult your child's health care provider for a diagnosis.

 How is testicular torsion diagnosed?

-Testicular torsion is usually diagnosed with a physical examination and a complete medical history.
-It is imperative to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testes.
+Testicular torsion is usually diagnosed with a physical exam and a medical history.
+Your health care provider may also do an ultrasound, a noninvasive test that uses sound waves to make pictures of the kidney system to assess blood flow to the testicles.
+Some providers may also take children with typical symptoms straight to the operating room for definitive treatment.
+It is imperative to make a prompt diagnosis because prolonged testicular torsion may cause irreversible damage to the testicles.
 Other diagnostic tests may be included, but there is no test that can diagnose testicular torsion accurately all of the time.

 What is the treatment for testicular torsion?